Mohammed Jabbateh: Verdict

 On October 18, Jabbateh was convicted of two counts of fraud in immigration documents and two counts of perjury stemming from statements he made in connection with his applications for asylum and permanent residence.
 Jabbateh was sentenced to 30 years in prison on April 19, 2018.
-Although federal guidelines generally only call for 15 to 21 months in prison for the charges he was convicted, U.S. District Judge Paul S. Diamond instead sentenced him to the statutory maximum, saying it would be "not only unreasonable but outrageously offensive" in light of his past.

-"I want to be clear, I am departing not based on the horror of the atrocities the defendant committed abroad," Diamond said.
-"Rather, I am departing based on the egregiousness of his lies…and their effect on our asylum laws and immigration system."
-He said Jabbateh had made a "mockery" of the U.S. asylum system that had been established to protect people fleeing from human rights abusers like himself.
+Although federal guidelines generally only call for 15 to 21 months in prison for the charges he was convicted, U.S. District Judge Paul S. Diamond instead sentenced him to the statutory maximum, saying it would be "not only unreasonable but outrageously offensive" in light of his past."I want to be clear, I am departing not based on the horror of the atrocities the defendant committed abroad.
+Rather, I am departing based on the egregiousness of his lies…and their effect on our asylum laws and immigration system."He said Jabbateh had made a "mockery" of the U.S. asylum system that had been established to protect people fleeing from human rights abusers like himself.

 Jabbateh was a commander or higher-ranking officer in ULIMO and ULIMO-K, and during that time he either personally committed, or ordered ULIMO troops under his command to commit the following list of acts: